asterictnl-lvdw/M365SAT/README.md

 Install-Module -Name MicrosoftTeams
 Install-Module -Name PoShLog
 ```

-Please remove the latest version folder and replace the Az.Accounts with the older 2.19.0 version:
+In order to make the Az PowerShell module work you must do the following:
+1. Close all PowerShell sessions
-1. Remove from here the latest version folder `C:\Program Files\WindowsPowerShell\Modules\Az.Accounts`
+2. Remove from here the latest version folder `C:\Program Files\WindowsPowerShell\Modules\Az.Accounts`
+3. Open a new Administrative PowerShell 5 session.
-2. Run `Install-Module -Name Az.Accounts -RequiredVersion 2.19.0` to install the working PowerShell 5.1 version.
+4. Run `Install-Module -Name Az.Accounts -RequiredVersion 2.19.0` to install the working PowerShell 5.1 version.
-3. Try to run the M365SAT-Tester.ps1 to check if everything is working properly.
+5. Try to run the M365SAT-Tester.ps1 to check if everything is working properly.

-#### 3.1.3 Installation PowerShell 7.x.x (Linux)
+#### 3.1.3 Installation PowerShell 7.x.x (Linux/Unix)
-*Note: This only works starting from v3.0!!!*
-PowerShell 7 works with Linux, the only module that is not working straightforward is Microsoft Sharepoint.
-Thus will be replaced with PnP when using a Linux environment.
-For Linux you must follow the instructions below:
+PowerShell 7 works with Linux and MacOSX, For Linux or MacOSX must follow the instructions below:
 1. Run `sudo pwsh`
 2. In the PowerShell SuperUser session run: `Install-Module -Name PSWSMan`
 3. After installation run the command: `Install-WSMan`
 4. You will be prompted to restart the PowerShell Session.
 Close the SuperUser session
 5. Install all the modules down below:

 ```
 Install-Module -Name Az
 Install-Module -Name ExchangeOnlineManagement -AllowClobber -Force